barkadosh/Aut_Practice_Py/README.md

 #
-Practice - Automation scripts in Python on Miniature Market
+Practice - Automation scripts in Python